 Now brushed up and shining like a copper kettle, part of that story was played for us today in the basement of that posh London hotel, on equipment evolved far beyond anything in existence when it was first stowed.
 A day later, that same story is pinging off on multiple world trips thanks to technology that would indeed have seemed indistinguishable from magic when it was first tucked away in that case.

-Between those two fixed points in time - lid goes on and lid comes off - a complex, fizzing glut of life and death and wonder and stuff has happened.
+Between those two fixed switch in time – lid goes on and lid comes off – a complex, fizzing glut of life and death and wonder and stuff has happened.
 We’ve had nine further Doctors for a start (ten if you count… oh, let’s not get into all that now).
 Doctor Who went from being new to being well-loved to being a classic.
 Then it went away, and then, just like these episodes, it came back.
 Hurray, incidentally, for things coming back.

 There were people at today’s screening who’d seen the episodes we were shown – number one in The Enemy of the World, and number two in The Web of Fear – as kids.
 Having returned from their almost half-century disappearing act, scenes that had been first watched cross-legged on the living room carpet were watched for a second time in that London hotel, whooshing their viewers back through a tunnel, or, why not, a time vortex.

 Two of the people in that basement, Deborah Watling and Frazer Hines (Troughton Companions Victoria and Jamie), had acted in the episodes we saw.
-The return of the stories didn't evoke childhood memories, but those of their early careers.
-Time spent jumping into helicopters on freezing beaches, and being affectionately called little shits by ‘Pat’, a man both agree was a very fine actor with a defining sense of humour.
+The return of the stories didn’t evoke childhood memories, but those of their early careers.
+Time spent jumping into helicopters on freezing beaches, and being affectionately called little shits by ‘Pat’, a man both agree was a very fine actor with a defining sense of humor.

 Decades after the fact, seeing the episode nudged awake latent memories of lines spoken and stunts performed for Watling and Hines.
 Asked if it was like looking at a foreign country, Watling told us, “It’s not foreign.
 No. The music started, there was Pat’s face, etc. etc., and we went into the scene and I knew it.
 It’s extraordinary after all these years.
 At one point when Victoria was talking, I knew the next line she was going to say, now that is eerie.”
 After some friendly ribbing about learning lines, Hines agrees, “It’s amazing that forty-five years has just gone like that”.
 See?
 Time travel.